elbjon/PICKLIST/README.md

 # PICKLIST
 Digital pick list, complementing a commercial warehouse management system (WMS).
-In daily use for over 10 years, now!
+In daily use for 10 years, now!

 Vegetable delivery service takes over organic food store to expand its assortment.
+Products have to be picked from shop shelves.
-We got only basic paper picklists from the WMS that did not meet our requirements.
-Neither did the commercial digital solution which even had disadvantages over the paper picklist.
-*Analog* picking from a store rather a warehouse was time-consuming and error-prone.
+WMS provided paper picklists, only.
+Those did not fullfill basic requirements.
+Neither did the commercial digital solution which even had disadvantages over the paper picklist. *Analog* picking from a shop rather a warehouse was time-consuming and error-prone.
+Picking staff not used to computers.

 Solution

-My solution in three parts:
 1. Tapping the WMS for the **Data** and preparation of the picklist on PC
-2. **Picking** process on a mobile notebook with barcode scanner attached to a picking trolley 2b.
-UserForm
+2. **Picking** process on mobile notebooks with barcode scanners initially attached to picking trolleys
-3. **Post-processing** of the data for remigrating into the WMS on PC
+3. **Post-processing** of the data on PC for updating the WMS

 -Packing sequence according to storage location and divided into delivery tours.
 (2 tours at a time)